foxlet/ZeroToSKR/README.md

 ## Step 1 - Remove Melzi Board
 The original board that came with the Ender 3 will have to be removed.

-There are 3 M3 screws on the top, and one M3 screw on the bottom of the control box that will have to be removed to loosen the original housing.
+There are three M3 screws on the top, and one M3 screw on the bottom of the control box that will have to be removed to loosen the original housing.
 Mark each cable to make rewiring easier.

 > Note!
 Depending on the Ender 3 version, you'll have to remove their cable mangement (ties and tape) to loosen up the connectors going to each component).